bkaczmarczik28/MN-Drinking-Water-Quality/README.md

 Who in Minnesota has access to safe drinking water?
 This project determined whether there is a relationship between Minnesota’s drinking water quality and poverty rates in each county

 ### Data Manipulation
-Three contaminant levels in municipal water supplies throughout the state in 2017 were selected from the EPA database.
+Three contaminant levels in municipal water supplies throughout the state in 2017 were selected from the [EPA database](https://data.web.health.state.mn.us/drinkingwater_query).
 These contaminants are Arsenic, Nitrate, and Uranium.
-Poverty rates by county from (database) are sorted in descending order and binned into five groups.
+[Poverty rates by county](https://www.welfareinfo.org/poverty-rate/minnesota/) are sorted in descending order and binned into five groups.
 The following two questions were addressed:

 1. Is there a significance difference between the mean concentration of a particular contaminant in a group compared to another?